mavlyutov/golagraphite/README.md

 There are two different types of sql queries you can use.
 Which one to use is depend on you sql-query, find suitable for you.

 ##### TSQL Row
-If your query results in simple one-row resultset and you want to use current timestamp use tsql row.
+If your query results in simple one-row resultset and you want to use current timestamp use `tsql_row` query type.
-The T-SQL query should be returned with named columns which will be used as metric suffixes.
+The T-SQL query resultset should be returned with named columns which will be used as metric suffixes.

 ![TSQL Row example](/resources/tsql_row_example.png "TSQL Row example")